-Because the design strategy for the very low level of protection is limited to incorporating the minimum standards of UFC 4-010-01, the DoD Minimum Antiterrorism Standards for Buildings, and since there are no minimum standards related to mitigating direct fire weapons effects against vent covers or grills, there are no requirements for vents or grills at this level of protection.
+Because the design strategy for the very low level of protection is limited to incorporating the minimum standards of UFC 4-010-01, and since there are no minimum standards related to mitigating direct fire weapons effects against vent covers or grills, there are no requirements for vents or grills at this level of protection.

 Because the design strategy for the low level of protection involves obscuration, ensure that any vent covers or grilles through which there are potential sight lines to assets are designed such that aggressors cannot see through them.
 Alternatively, shield them or block sightlines to them using opaque materials or vegetation or ensure through room arrangement that there is nothing that could be targeted through them.
-Any shielding using site furnishings or vegetation must avoid providing opportunities for concealment within the 10 meter (33 feet) unobstructed space required by UFC 4-010-01.
+Any shielding using site furnishings or vegetation must avoid providing opportunities for concealment within the \1V1/ unobstructed space required by UFC 4-010-01.

 The design strategy for the medium level of protection is to employ energy absorption or predetonation screens to limit the energy with which the projectiles impact the target and to provide hardened construction to prevent the projectiles from penetrating the protective envelope.
 That approach is only practical for high caliber ballistics (.50 caliber or 12.7 mm) or anti-tank weapons.
 Designing vent covers or grilles to resist predetonated anti-tank rounds is not practical; therefore, the vents should be shielded by a wall designed to resist the predetonated round as described in the sections above on walls and doors.
-Vent covers or grilles could be designed to resist reduced energy ballistics or they could be shielded with walls designed to resist the reduced energy rounds.
-To design vent covers and grilles to resist the reduced energy rounds locate an energy absorption screen in accordance with the section above on walls and use Equations 5-3 and 5-4 to design steel louvers.
-Where shielding walls are used, ensure that their location and configuration are communicated to the mechanical engineers to ensure that their heating, ventilation, and air conditioning designs take the potential for reduced air flow into account.
+Vent covers or grilles to resist the reduced energy ballistics or they could be shielded with walls designed to resist the reduced energy rounds.
+To design vent covers and grilles to resist the reduced energy rounds locate an energy absorption screen in accordance with the section above on walls are used, ensure that their location and configuration are communicated to the mechanical engineers to ensure that their heating, ventilation, and air conditioning designs take the potential for reduced air flow into account.